50+ Employee Satisfaction Survey Questions (2026 Guide)

 CEO & Co-Founder

-This guide gives you 35+ employee satisfaction survey questions organized by category, with question type recommendations and effectiveness ratings for each one.
-You also get scoring methods, benchmarks, best practices for anonymity, common mistakes to avoid, and a free template you can deploy in minutes.
+This guide gives you 50+ employee satisfaction survey questions across 10 categories, with question type recommendations and effectiveness ratings.
+You also get the science behind what drives satisfaction, the Q12 explained, scoring benchmarks, and a free template.

 What you will find in this guide:

-• 38 employee satisfaction survey questions organized into 7 categories
+- 54 employee satisfaction survey questions across 10 categories

 What Is an Employee Satisfaction Survey?